gridsome/gridsome.org/docs/jamstack.md

 ### ⚡️ Better Developer Experience

 Loose coupling and separation of controls allow for more targeted development and debugging, and the expanding selection of CMS options for site generators remove the need to maintain a separate stack for content and marketing.

-## Gridsome on JAMstack
-Grisome makes JAMstack development faster & simpler with Vue.js.

-- **JavaScript** - Gridsome uses Vue.js to give super powers to your websites or apps.
-- **APIs** - Gridsome can easily connect to most APIs with Plugins & Data sources.
-- **Markup** - Gridsome generates SEO-friendly HTML files that can be deployed anywhere.

 ## Best practices